A Survey on Reinforcement Learning for Combinatorial Optimization: Historical Timeline

 \subsubsection{Attention Model}

-takes graph structure into account by a masking procedure.
-The attention based encoder-decoder model defines a stochastic policy $p(\pi | s)$ for selecting a solution $\pi$ given a problem instance $s$.
-It is factorized and parameterized by $\theta$:
+The attention model takes the graph structure into account through a masking procedure.
+The algorithm implements an encoder-decoder model with a standard multi-head attention mechanism embedded.
+The model produces a solution $\pi$ through a stochastic policy $p(\pi | s)$, where $s$ is the problem instance.
+The policy is factorized and parameterized by $\theta$:

+Deep neural networks require feature embedding, a numerical representation of raw data.
+In this algorithm, the encoder returns embeddings of all the input nodes.
+For a TSP as a graph with $n$ nodes, an input node is defined as a node $n_i$ for $i = 1,...,n$, represented by a feature $x_i$ to indicate its connections to other nodes.

+In particular, the encoder consists of $N$ sequential layers, and each layer is composed of a fully-connected layer with multi-head attention.
+The encoder takes graph nodes as input and returns the embeddings for them.
+Such embeddings are fed into the decoder, in which the decoder returns a solution $\pi$.

-The encoder produces embeddings of all input nodes.
-Input nodes are embedded and processed by N sequential layers, each consisting of a multi-head attention layer and node-wise feed-forward sub-layer.
-The node embedding and graph embedding are produced as the inputs of the decoder.
-The decoder produces the sequence $\pi$ of input nodes.
-To produce the solution, a context vector that consists of the graph embedding of first, last and unvisited cities will be given to a decoder.
+To produce the solution, a context vector that consists of the graph embedding of the first, last, and unvisited cities will be given to the decoder.
 The decoder will calculate the probability distribution of unvisited cities and output the next city to be visited.
+We can determine the next city to be visited based on the probability distributions.
+We can thus construct a path of the TSP.